StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

 #There are two stups for SRE2010 differentce by using of SRE2008 data
 ##Setup 1
-SRE2008 is not used for Tmatrix,PLDA,LDA training, reported as the clean iVector/PLDA base line in [1] with average EER 3.50%
+SRE2008 is not used for Tmatrix,PLDA,LDA training, reported as the clean iVector/PLDA base line in [1] with average EER 3.50%.
+Results reported by other researchers on SRE2010 in papers[?]
 ###UBM training
 Switchboard II Phase 2 and 3, Switchboard Cellular Part 1 and 2, and NIST SRE 2004, 2005 and 2006
 ###I Vector Extractor training